Utility Undergrounding

 For questions about assessment district bonds, current assessment balances, and assessment payoffs, please contact the City Treasurer, Laura Parisi, CPA, CCMT at (949) 497-0327 or lparisi@lagunabeachcity.net.

 AD 2014-2 is a proposed utility undergrounding assessment district.
 The district was petitioned in 2014 for portions of the Woods Cove neighborhood for the purpose of removing all utility poles and placing existing, overhead utilities underground.
-Currently, the project is in the Design Phase.
+Balloting was completed on December 12, 2023.

 2019-1 boundaryCoast Highway (Agate Street – Arch Street)